JazBaliola/BasicWeatherApp/README.md

 # WeatherApp
-Weather app using XMLHttpRequest and vanilla javascript.
+Weather app using XMLHttpRequest and vanilla javascript. <a href="https://basicweatherapp.jazcodeit.ca" target="_blank">Demo Website</a>